 How Breathalysers Work

-Supporters argue that this real-time safeguard could save lives by stopping intoxicated drivers before they even hit the road.
-Critics, however, raise concerns about cost, practicality, and whether mandatory breathalysers for all drivers would be too intrusive.
+Supporters argue that this real‑time safeguard could prevent intoxicated drivers from entering the road network.
+Others raise questions about cost, practicality and whether mandatory installation for all motorists would be proportionate.

 The Case for Mandatory Installation